r-preston/whetstone-rust/README.md

 ## Roadmap
 - Improve error messages, including position error occurred
+- Support for wrapping operators like |...|
-- Add support for integration and summation functions
+- Add support for integration, differentiation and summation